NitorCreations/nflow/README.md

 ### <a name="stateexecution-interface"></a>StateExecution -interface

-`StateExecution` is the access point for all the workflow instance-specific information.
+`StateExecution` is the access point for all the workflow instance-specific information in state handler methods.
 * **businessKey:** optional business identifier (e.g. application id) for the workflow instance (read-only)
 * **requestData:** initial workflow instance business parameters (read-only)
 * **variables:** business process variables